ant-design/ant-design/components/table/demo/fixed-columns-header.md

 > Specify the width of columns if header and cell do not align properly.

 > A fixed value which is greater than table width for `scroll.x` is recommended.
 The sum of unfixed columns should not greater than `scroll.x`.

-> If you hope the `scroll.x` will adapt content's witdh, you can set `scroll={{ x: true }}`.
-Then use css `white-space: nowrap` to make sure the content of table cell inside scrollable area will not be wrapped.

 ````jsx
 import { Table } from 'antd';